schoenwetteradam/wix-keeping-it-cute-app/README.md

 ```

 Open `http://localhost:3000/signup` to create your first user (or `/login` if an account already exists).
 Successful authentication redirects to `/staff`.
+Your staff portal uses Supabase-only login.
+Staff members visit `/login` and sign in with the email and password you created for them in the Supabase dashboard.
+After logging in they land on `/staff` and all API requests are authorized using their Supabase session.

 ## 📷 Service Images